wamuyu-w/wamuyu-w/README.md

 - ⚡ Fun fact: ...
 -->
 ## 👋 Hello There!
-# I'm Wamuyu Wachira!(she/her) and I am currently a student at the Catholic University of Eastern Africa
+# I'm Wamuyu Wachira!(she/her)

+✨I am currently a student at the Catholic University of Eastern Africa

 💻 Passionate about Digital Forensics, Threat Intelligence and Software Development